Ivaynn/LodestoneTP/README.md

 ## Other information
 - Made for Minecraft Java Edition 1.21
 - For previous versions, check the [releases page](https://github.com/Ivaynn/LodestoneTP/releases)
-- Everything in this data pack uses the `ltp` prefix
+- Everything in this data pack uses the `lodestonetp` prefix